 Tonight … notice that the stars are like wildflowers, in that each star radiates with a different color of the rainbow.
 Have you ever noticed their various hues?
 Let’s explore some of the stars that you’ll see in the meadow of night tonight.
+There’s a whole spectrum of star colors sparkling up there, from cool red stars to middle-range yellow stars to hot blue-white stars!

 In the northeastern sky at evening shines a bright star called Capella, the Little She-Goat, in the constellation Auriga.
 Like brighter Sirius, which rises around 8 to 9 p.m. in the southeast, Capella often flickers madly when low in the sky.
 This effect has nothing to do with the stars themselves but rather is caused by Earth’s turbulent atmosphere.